nexmo-community/voice-google-speechtotext-js/README.md

 # Nexmo + Google Cloud Speech Transcription Demo
 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://nexmo.dev/google-nexmo-speechtotext-heroku)

-This is a demo applicaiton of using Google Cloud Speech API with Nexmo Websockets to perform realtime transcription in multiple languages.
+This is a demo application of using Google Cloud Speech API with Nexmo Websockets to perform realtime transcription in multiple languages.

 ## Prerequisites